From shutdown support to community outreach: Picatinny Arsenal's food drive extends help

 |0

-This work, From shutdown support to community outreach: Picatinny Arsenal's food drive extends help [Image 2 of 2], by Eric Kowal, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, From shutdown support to community outreach: Picatinny Arsenal's food drive extends help, by Eric Kowal, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-From shutdown support to community outreach: Picatinny Arsenal's food drive extends help